Edrick Lee: 2016

+Cronulla-Sutherland Sharks (2017-2018)

 2017

 On 23 February 2017, Lee signed a two-year deal the Cronulla-Sutherland Sharks after being released by the Raiders.
 Lee commented that he was "really excited to be joining the club, I can't wait for this year and I'm grateful for the opportunity."
 In round 1 of the 2017 NRL season, Lee made his club debut for Cronulla-Sutherland against the Brisbane Broncos, playing on the wing in the 18–26 loss at Shark Park.
 In round 3, against the St. George Illawarra Dragons, Lee scored his first club try for Cronulla in the 10–16 loss at Shark Park.

 Lee spent the majority of The 2017 season with Cronulla's feeder club team The Newtown Jets in The Intrust Super Premiership NSW.
 On 26 June 2017, Lee was held up over the line with less than four minutes to play when playing for Newtown against Wests Tigers in what some media outlets described as the bombed try of the year.
 If Lee was to have scored the try it would have leveled the game for Newtown and possibly had won them the match.